 Lancaster division president, John DiBella, added: “We continue to realize solid growth in the number of companies, from small to large, and regulatory agencies that license ADMET Predictor.
 Our best-in-class machine learning methods are now being applied to more enzyme and transporter isoforms, which, when paired with our physiologically-based pharmacokinetic models in GastroPlus®, provide holistic insights to support discovery research efforts.
 We are excited to demonstrate these new features in version 9.5 and, coupled with recent investments in marketing and sales, expect to see accelerated expansion of the client base.”

 About Simulations Plus, Inc.

 Safe Harbor Statement Under the Private Securities Litigation Reform Act of 1995 – With the exception of historical information, the matters discussed in this press release are forward-looking statements that involve a number of risks and uncertainties.
 Words like “believe,” “expect” and “anticipate” mean that these are our best estimates as of this writing, but that there can be no assurances that expected or anticipated results or events will actually take place, so our actual future results could differ significantly from those statements.
 Factors that could cause or contribute to such differences include, but are not limited to: our ability to maintain our competitive advantages, acceptance of new software and improved versions of our existing software by our customers, the general economics of the pharmaceutical industry, our ability to finance growth, our ability to continue to attract and retain highly qualified technical staff, our ability to identify and close acquisitions on terms favorable to the Company, and a sustainable market.
-Further information on our risk factors is contained in our quarterly and annual reports as filed with the U.S. Securities and Exchange Commission.
+Further information on our risk factors is contained in our quarterly and annual reports and filed with the U.S. Securities and Exchange Commission.